Howard Chandler Christy: Personal life

 Christy was married twice, both times to women who had modeled for him as one of his "Christy Girls".
 The first was Maebelle Gertrude Thompson, whom he married on October 15, 1898, shortly after his return from the Spanish–American War.
 They had a daughter named Natalie Chandler Christy.
 They finally divorced in May 1919, after over ten years of periodic separation, bitter divorce, and custody battles.

-His second marriage was to Nancy Mae (née Coone) Palmer, a widow who had modeled for him for over eight years prior to their marriage.
+His second marriage was to Nancy Mae (née Coone) Palmer, a widow who had modeled for and lived with him for over eight years prior to their marriage.

 In the early 1930s, he met Elise Ford who became his model for the murals on Café des Artistes wall.
 Elise Ford was also Christy's model for the 1941 I Am An American poster personifying America "rushing forward to give the touch of the contagion of liberty and democracy to the rest of the world" in the words of then New York Mayor Fiorello H. La Guardia.
 Forty years his junior, she became Christy's companion until his death at age 80.
 They had a daughter named Holly (Holly Christina Longuski née Holly Ford) born in 1939 while he was painting Scene at the Signing of the Constitution of the United States.

 Christy was the cousin of actor Chick Chandler.